wbzhou2001/wbzhou2001.github.io/index.md

 ## Welcome!

 I am a Ph.D. student (2023-) in Machine Learning and Public Policy at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Woody Zhu](https://www.andrew.cmu.edu/user/shixianz/index.html).
 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/).
 My research interest lies in the intersection of **machine learning, statistics, and operations research**.
-I work on probabilistic machine learning, uncertainty quantification, sequential modeling, and causal inference, with a focus on their applications in the operations and management of power systems, disaster response, and other high-risk societal challenges.
+I work on probabilistic machine learning, uncertainty quantification, sequential modeling, and causal inference, with a focus on their applications in the operations and management of power systems, natural disasters, and other high-risk societal challenges.

 ## Recent News
 - **[Sept 2025]** Presented [poster](../assets/files/credo-poster.pdf) at the [Human-AI Complementary for Decision Making](https://www.cmu.edu/ai-sdm/research/human-ai-workshop/index.html) workshop, organized by [NSF AI-SDM](https://www.cmu.edu/ai-sdm/index.html).
-- **[Sept 2025]** [Paper](https://arxiv.org/abs/2411.12193) selected as finalist of the INFORMS DMDA Workshop Best Paper Competition, 2025.
+- **[Sept 2025]** [Paper](https://arxiv.org/abs/2411.12193) selected as a finalist of the INFORMS DMDA Workshop Best Paper Competition, 2025.
 - **[Aug 2025]** Won first place in [poster](../assets/files/credo-poster.pdf) competition at [YinzOR 2025](https://yinzor.cmuinforms.org/2025/), Pittsburgh PA.
 - **[May 2025]** Gave a talk at the PSU-CMU energy workshop, Station College, PA.